Melbourne and Metropolitan Board of Works

-The Melbourne and Metropolitan Board of Works (MMBW) was a public utility board in Melbourne, Australia, set up in 1891 to provide water supply, sewerage and sewage treatment functions for the city.
-The MMBW was merged with a number of smaller urban water authorities to form Melbourne Water in 1992.
+The Melbourne and Metropolitan Board of Works, abbreviated as MMBW, was a public utility board in Melbourne, Victoria, Australia, set up in 1891 to provide water supply, sewerage and sewage treatment functions for the city; and was charged with responsibility for metropolitan highways and bridges from 1956 to 1974; and assumed responsibility for urban planning from 1949 to 1987.
+Following devolvement of its former planning and road transport functions, in 1992 the MMBW was merged with a number of smaller urban water authorities to form Melbourne Water.

 Establishment

 From Melbourne's settlement in the 1830s into the boom years of the 1880s, the disposal of sewage was very basic.
 In the early days the majority of waste from homes and industries flowed into street channels and on to local rivers and creeks which became open sewers.
-By the 1880s, many homes in the inner city had privies backing into a rear lane, the Pail closet system where "Night soil" was collected in pans by a "nightman" reaching through a small door in the back of the outdoor toilet.
+By the 1880s, many homes in the inner city had privies backing into a rear lane, the pail closet system where "night soil" was collected in pans by a "nightman" reaching through a small door in the back of the outdoor toilet.
 It was carted away to the outer fringes of Melbourne, where it was often used as fertiliser by market gardeners.
 Because the waste stayed in the pan for up to a week, and some waste still flowed straight into the street, Melbourne was nicknamed "Smellbourne".

-By the late 1880s Melbourne's population had grown immensely to nearly 1/2 million, and the city's waste disposal habits made the rivers, creeks and bays unhygienic and unsightly, and epidemics of typhoid became frequent (one in four children did not survive past their second year).
+By the late 1880s Melbourne's population had grown immensely to nearly 500,000 people, and the city's waste disposal habits made the rivers, creeks and bays unhygienic and unsightly, and epidemics of typhoid became frequent (one in four children did not survive past their second year).
 This led to a Royal Commission into Melbourne's public health in 1888, which recommended a sewerage system, and supported the establishment of a Board of Works to build it.
 James Mansergh, an eminent British sanitary engineer, was brought out by the Victorian Government in 1889 to recommend the most appropriate plan; he advocated a water-borne sewerage system, something local engineers had long asked for.

 The MMBW was established by the Melbourne and Metropolitan Board of Works Act 1891 passed by the Victorian Parliament in December 1890.
 The board was based on London's Metropolitan Board of Works, which was established as an appointed rather than elected authority to take charge of citywide initiatives, such as sewerage and parks.
-The act made the board responsible for the construction and operation of a sewerage system, as well as the existing water supply from the Yan Yean Reservoir.
+The Act made the board responsible for the construction and operation of a sewerage system, as well as the existing water supply from the Yan Yean Reservoir.

 The MMBW took on the government debt incurred in the building of the Yan Yean water supply, an amount then in excess of £2 million, but was also empowered to impose rates for water supply and sewerage on properties in the "Metropolis" (being "The City of Melbourne and the Suburbs thereof").